line/armeria/site/src/sphinx/client-decorator.rst

     +-----------+       +-----------+       +-----------+       +------------------+           +--------------+
     @endditaa

-If the client is a Thrift client and RPC decorators are inserted, HTTP decorators and RPC decorators are separately grouped and executed in reverse order of the insertion:
+If the client is a Thrift client and RPC decorators are used, HTTP decorators and RPC decorators are separately grouped and executed in reverse order of the insertion:

 .. code-block:: java